Kristina01111000/Drws_site/README.md

 	- explains how to do it, need to figure out the default images we want
 - test email plugin ->
 	- not working, peepso problem
-	- automatic emails work
+	- automatic emails do not work
 		- did not work when signed up for new account
 		- check and see if it works for dr w
 	- figure out how to force send one
 	- no emails working
-	- force accepting user in wp doesn't work
+	- force accepting user in wp also doesn't work
+	- checking on peepso documentation
 - figure out how to get patients into it using pmp -> main focus
 	- made a seperate patients page, make it so they can log in through it? and not paying members?
 	- see if possible to set pmp registration page to different groups with different pages -> no